COT Stock Market Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, e-mini futures

 VIX Volatility Futures:

-The VIX Volatility large speculator standing this week came in at a net position of -90,055 contracts in the data reported through Tuesday.
-This was a weekly decline of -4,220 contracts from the previous week which had a total of -85,835 net contracts.
+The VIX Volatility large speculator standing this week came in at a net position of -83,690 contracts in the data reported through Tuesday.
+This was a weekly lift of 6,365 contracts from the previous week which had a total of -90,055 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 48.9 percent.
-The commercials are Bullish with a score of 51.9 percent and the small traders (not shown in chart) are Bearish with a score of 32.1 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 51.3 percent.
+The commercials are Bearish with a score of 49.7 percent and the small traders (not shown in chart) are Bearish with a score of 30.8 percent.

 |VIX Volatility Futures Statistics